Distributed ledger technology (DLT)

 Published in September 2020 the European Commission Proposal for a Regulation of the European Parliament and of the Council on a pilot regime for market infrastructures based on distributed ledger technology (COM(2020) 594) seeks to provide legal certainty and flexibility for market participants who wish to operate a DLT market infrastructure by establishing uniform requirements for operating these.

-Permissions granted under the Regulation would allow market participants to operate a DLT market infrastructure and to provide their services across all EU Member States.
+It was intended that permissions granted under the Regulation allow market participants to operate a DLT market infrastructure and to provide their services across all EU Member States.

 Concise overview of main assumptions of the European Commission's legislative proposal is included below:

 Article 1 defines the subject matter and scope.
 In particular, the draft Regulation establishes operating conditions for DLT market infrastructures, permissions to make use of them and the supervision and cooperation of competent authorities and ESMA.
 The Regulation applies to market participants (either investment firms, market operators or central securities depositories, CSDs) permissioned in accordance with Article 7 or Article 8.

 Article 2 sets out terms and definitions, among others: ‘DLT market infrastructure’, ‘DLT multilateral trading facility’ or ‘DLT MTF’, ‘DLT securities settlement system’ and ‘DLT transferable securities’.